Sesc-master/api-server/README.md

 ```
 ### PORT
 This variable specifies port, on which server will listen.
 Default value is `4000`.

-### SESC_REQUEST_LOCK_DELAY
-This variable specifies delay in milliseconds for SESCRequest function, details above in SESCRequest paragraph.
-Default value is `10000`.

-### SCHEDULES_WEEKDAY_DELAY
-This variable specifies delay in milliseconds between several requests for schedules of weekday.
-If it`s not defined, delay will not occur.

 ### SCHEDULES_TYPE_DELAY
 This variable specifies delay in milliseconds between several requests for schedules of weekday with different types.
 If it`s not defined, delay will not occur.